Death of Sean Connery

 James Bond: Brands and technology in Her Majesty's Secret Service

-He was the first and (for most) best performer of James Bond: Sir Sean Connery, who celebrates his 90th birthday on 25 August.
-To this day, Connery has a love-hate relationship with the role of the secret agent in the service of Her Majesty, who became an icon of pop culture: as an actor, he felt underchallenged and confined by it, but at the same time he owes fame and fortune to it.
+He was the first and (for most) best performer of James Bond: Sir Sean Connery, who celebrated his 90th birthday on 25 August.
+All through his life, Connery had a love-hate relationship with the role of the secret agent in the service of Her Majesty, who became an icon of pop culture: as an actor, he felt underchallenged and confined by it, but at the same time he owed fame and fortune to it.
 Because "James Bond" - armed with industrial property rights and secret weapons - stands for one thing above all else: a lot of money.

 From coffin polisher to superstar

 In his home country and far beyond, everyone knows the stories from the youth of probably the most famous living Scot: Thomas Sean Connery, born in 1930 in a working class district of Edinburgh, worked as a milkman, nude model and coffin polisher as a young man, joined the Navy, did bodybuilding and almost signed a professional football contract.
 A tall fellow - "Big Tam" (Tom), as his friends called him - athletic, charming and outrageously good-looking, he had all the prerequisites for a film career.

 But there were two little hitches: his Scottish accent and the untimely thinning hair.
 Connery, a fervent Scottish patriot, made the accent his personal trademark; while as Bond actor he wore a toupee from the very beginning.